Larimar: Cutting & Cabbing Blue Stone

-Larimar is a very beautiful and distinctive-looking stone found in the Caribbean.
-The stone itself is actually a pectolite (calcium-sodium silicate); however, its blue, blue-green and white hues, as well as the fact that it stems from one location, make it a one-of-a-kind stone.
+Larimar is a beautiful and distinctive-looking stone found in the Caribbean.
+The stone itself is actually a pectolite (calcium-sodium silicate).
+However, its blue, blue-green and white hues, and that it stems from one location, make it a one-of-a-kind stone.
 The difference in pectolites that gives larimar its distinctive blue coloring comes from the copper replacing the calcium.

 Although the stone was originally found over 100 years ago, it wasn’t until Miguel Fuentes rediscovered it in the mid-1970s that it was introduced into the jewelry world.
 The stone’s name combines part of his daughter Larissa’s name (Lari-) and the Spanish word for “sea” (mar).